-If you’re an avid watcher of legal dramas you could be forgiven for thinking that a career as a barrister will all be glitz, glamour, designer suits and lavish parties.
+If you’re an avid watcher of legal dramas, you could be forgiven for thinking that a career as a barrister will all be glitz, glamour, designer suits and lavish parties.

-2. Only White Men become Barristers
+2. Only White Men Become Barristers

-There is a myth that to be a barrister in the UK you have to be white, male and posh.
+There is a myth that to become a barrister in the UK you have to be white, male and posh.
 The legal profession in the process of taking a long hard look at itself and diversity a topic on everyone’s lips at the moment.

-In the last few years there has been a marked increase in women and BME students successfully applying to law school, so don’t let the lack of diversity put you off a career at the bar.
+In the last few years, there has been a marked increase in women and BME students successfully applying to law school, so don’t let the lack of diversity put you off a career at the bar.
 You can be part of the change that makes our legal system more accessible and diverse.

-3. You need to study Law to become a Barrister
+3. You Need to Study Law to Become a Barrister

-In the UK, if you have graduated university with a degree in an unrelated subject, the Graduate Diploma in Law (GLD) is a conversion course that packs the equivalent of 18 months of undergraduate study into an intensive year-long course.
+Suppose you have graduated from university with a degree in an unrelated subject in the UK.
+In that case, the Graduate Diploma in Law (GLD) is a conversion course that packs the equivalent of 18 months of undergraduate study into an intensive year-long course.

-4. Barrister’s lives are super exciting
+4. Barrister’s Lives are Super Exciting

-Unfortunately, what’s far more likely is that you’ll be buried under mountains of paperwork, checking and drafting documents taking up most of your time.
+Unfortunately, what’s far more likely is that you’ll be buried under mountains of paperwork, with checking and drafting documents taking up most of your time.

-And don’t think you’ll be reeling off emotive speeches in court to ‘sway the Jury’.
-Whilst good public speaking is essential, leading lines of questioning are prohibited in court.
+And, don’t think you’ll be reeling off emotive speeches in court to ‘sway the Jury’.
+Whilst good public speaking is essential, and advocacy is one of the most essential parts of your training to become a barrister, leading lines of questioning are prohibited in court.

-5. Becoming a Barrister will make you Rich
+5. Becoming a Barrister will Make you Rich

 Ah yes, all Barristers are rolling in it, aren’t they?
 Driving around in their sleek cars and wearing designer suits.
 Well, not quite…